exercism/go/exercises/flatten-array/README.md

 output: [1,2,3,4,5]

+## Coding the solution

+Look for a stub file having the name flatten_array.go and place your solution code in that file.

 ## Running the tests

 To run the tests run the command `go test` from within the exercise directory.